devinkr/js-array-methods/readme.md

 ## Review

 ### What is a function?
 (10 minutes / 00:10)
-- Defined chunk of code that can be called by later code
+- Defined block of code that can be called by later code
 - Functions are defined with zero or more **parameters**
-  - **Parameters** are special variables available in the body of the function with values assigned by the code calling the function.
+  - **Parameters** are the variables within a function that refer to its inputs
-  - The values provided by the calling code are called the **arguments** to the function.
+  - **Arguments** are the values passed in to the function when it is called

 ```js
 function sum (a, b) { // function "sum" defined with parameters a and b